I love Bolton Abbey. Everyone loves Bolton Abbey. It’s one of those special places that has the power to take you back to your childhood.

 I wanted to take photos and was weary of my camera getting damaged, so I decided to leave all the daring stuff up to Sarah and my two brothers.

-My older brother, Lee (Sarah’s boyfriend), tried his best to find the right stones requires to get across but failed.
-Ultimately ended up walking around with wet feet for the duration of the day after his attempts were unsuccessful.
+My older brother, Lee (Sarah’s boyfriend), tried his best to find the right stones required to get across but failed.
+Ultimately he ended up walking around with wet feet for the duration of the day after his attempts were unsuccessful.

 Ki and Sarah, however, crossed to the other side whilst keeping bone dry.
 Whoop!
 At one point they even swooped and swung off tree branches in order to skim over the river.
 A monkey would have been proud.

 If you’d like to visit Bolton Abbey, I would also recommend trying to fit in other places within a 10 mile radius.
-This area of the UK really churned up some wonderful places like Brimham Rocks and Fountain’s Abbey.
+This area of the UK really churns up some wonderful places like Brimham Rocks and Fountain’s Abbey.
+And just 20-minutes away by car is Harrogate aka ‘the posh town’ as I’ve always called it.

 These places really do offer some of Northern England’s most picturesque views.
 What’s more, they offer a narrow gateway back into the landscape of childhood.
-It one of the few places I’m happy to always return back to.
+North Yorkshire is one of the few places I’m happy to always return back again and again.
+As I get older, sometimes these places seem further and further away.
+That’s why Bolton Abbey is special.

 Accommodation near Bolton Abbey